 8. Wonder by R. J. Palacio

 We have no doubt you’ve heard of Wonder, but all the hype is really worth it.
 Auggie Pullman is an ordinary boy with an anything-but-ordinary face.
 His unique face has prevented him from going to school for eleven years, but all that is about to change.
 Auggie wants to make friends at his new school, but most of the other students can’t seem to get past his face.
 Throughout the book, readers learn about Auggie’s struggles with bullying and being left out.
 Told from the perspective of Auggie, his classmates, his sisters, and others, this poignant story with have readers cheering through tears for Auggie and his incredible heart.
 Every single kid should read this book to ultimately feel more compassion for people like Auggie.
-A fantastic, heartbreaking story that kids of all ages will love. [chapter book, ages 8 and up]
+A fantastic, heartbreaking story that kids of all ages will love. [middle grade, ages 8 and up]

 9. Junkyard Wonders by Patricia Polacco

-This picture book about the author’s experiences with dyslexia is a inspiring, meaningful book that all kids will enjoy.
+This picture book about the author’s experiences with dyslexia is an inspiring, meaningful book that all kids will enjoy.
 Young Trisha has just moved to a new school, running away from her label as “dumb,” which is due to her dyslexia.
 But her new school doesn’t seem to be any better – her new, special class is known as the “Junkyard” to the other students.
 When Trisha meets her teacher, though, everything changes.
 Trisha’s teacher helps her realize the inner genius in everyone, and how we are all capable of greatness.
 This is an incredibly inspiring story that will help kids understand that we are all one in the same.
 Even though it’s a picture book, the writing and beautiful illustrations apply to all ages. [picture book, ages 6 and up]

 10. The Story of Ruby Bridges by Robert Coles

 We’ve had this story read to us multiple times, all with different teachers, and each time, The Story of Ruby Bridges touches us and empowers us.
 Seven-year-old Ruby Bridges has just moved to New Orleans with her family when a judge orders her to attend an all-white school – the first African American child to do so.
 Ruby must rely on her strength and courage when she’s faced with mobs of angry parents refusing to send their kids to school with an African American girl.
 Ruby is a likable character who kids will look up to – she’s a great role model.
 This story is told beautifully and is lit up with George Ford’s vibrant illustrations.
-Readers will learn about the struggles African Americans went through to achieve equal rights, and will understand the importance of education and how fortunate they are to go to school.
+Readers will learn about the struggles African Americans went through to achieve equal rights and will understand the importance of education and how fortunate they are to go to school.
 Overall, a must-read story that never ceases to touch us. [picture book, ages 4 and up]

 p.s.
 Related posts: